 8 minute read

-When you’re starting a business, things can get quite complicated.
+When you’re registering a business, things can get quite complicated.
 There are always numerous processes to take care of and documents to prepare.
 And that is if you are lucky.

 Therefore, your company will have two important numbers: Company Registration Number and Business Registration Number.
 These two numbers are necessary later on every time you sign legal documents such as when opening a bank account, renting office space or signing a contract.

-Nonetheless, the difference between the business registration number and company registration number often results in confusion.
+Nonetheless, the difference between the BRN and CRN often results in confusion.
 A lot of business owners confuse these two as they are not really sure what each of them looks like and why they exist in the first place.